Jonny999999/armchair_fw/README.md

 Control the armchair via a virtual joystick on the web interface.

 **Usage:**
-- Switch to HTTP mode (4 button presses).
+- Switch to HTTP mode (4 button presses or via mode-select menu).
-- Connect to WiFi `armchar`, no password.
+- Connect to WiFi `armchair`, no password.
 - Access http://192.168.4.1 (note: **http** NOT https, some browsers automatically add https!).